What are the aims of this leaflet?

 - Numerous freckles

-- An outdoor recreation such as gardening, cycling, golf or sailing (without the use of sun screen)
+- Outdoor recreation such as gardening, cycling, golf or sailing (without the use of sunscreen)

 - Frequent use of artificial sun lamps and sunbeds

 - Had an organ transplant, a blood disorder such as leukaemia and/or taken immunosuppressive drug therapy.

 Why am I more at risk from skin cancer?

 People who have already had skin cancer or pre-cancerous skin lesion, who have generally had above average sun exposure (natural or artificial), or those on immunosuppressive drugs, particularly after an organ transplant may be at an increased risk of getting more than one skin cancer.

 How can I spot the signs of skin cancer?

 Treatment will be more effective if skin cancer is detected early.
 For this reason, it is advisable to check your skin for changes approximately once a month.
 You may need to use a mirror to check your back; a friend, carer or family member can help you with this.

 You should see your GP if you have either: